Smooth solutions to the chord log-Minkowski problem: Introduction

-As a parallelism of the Brunn-Minkowski theory, the dual Brunn-Minkowski theory was launched by Lutwak in the 1970s \cite{L75}, but it indeed gained life when Huang-LYZ \cite{HLYZ16} discovered a family of fundamental geometric measures, named as the dual curvature measure.
-These measures are dual to Federer's curvature measures and bear a same role as area measures and curvature measures in the Brunn-Minkowski theory.
-Remarkably, the appearance of dual curvature measures stem from the differentials of dual quermassintegrals.
-Their associated Minkowski problem is called as the dual Minkowski problem, which was first proposed and solved by Huang-LYZ \cite{HLYZ16}.
-Building upon their work, the dual Minkowski problem has been breeding ground for many valuable results and applications, see for example, \cite{BF19,BLYZ19,BLYZ20,HLYZ18,HZ18,JW17,LSW20,Z17,Z18}.
+The dual Brunn-Minkowski theory, as a parallelism of the Brunn-Minkowski theory, was launched by Lutwak in the 1970s \cite{L75}, but remained relatively latent until Huang-LYZ \cite{HLYZ16} discovered a family of fundamental geometric measures, named as the dual curvature measure.
+These measures serve as duals to Federer's curvature measures, playing a role in the dual theory analogous to that of area measures and curvature measures in the Brunn-Minkowski framework.
+The dual curvature measures arise from the differentials of dual quermassintegrals.
+The associated Minkowski problem, termed the dual Minkowski problem, was first proposed and solved by Huang-LYZ \cite{HLYZ16}.
+Since then, this problem has evolved into a highly active research area, inspiring a wealth of significant contributions and diverse applications.
+A representative collection of such developments includes \cite{BF19,BLYZ19,BLYZ20,CL18,HJ19,HLYZ18,HZ18,JW17,LSW20,Z17,Z18}.